alvinalaphat/Cryptocurrency-Trader/Part4.md

 2. Implement early stopping to prevent overfitting by stopping the training process when the validation accuracy stops improving.
 3. Increase the number of training samples to improve the robustness of the model.

 In this report, we proposed a neural network architecture for predicting cryptocurrency prices based on historical data.
 The model achieved high accuracy on the training and validation set.
 However, the model may be overfitting to the training data, and we suggest investigating our data transformation methods and increasing the amount of validation data to improve the generalization capabilities of the model.
-We'll use the above methods listed to dive deeper into why we might be overfitting the model.